htailor/cpp_progress_bar/README.md

 Updating a progress bar
 -------------------------

-Updates to the progress bar are made using the `Progressed(int)` method using the index of the job
+Updates to the progress bar are made using the `Progressed(int)` method by passing the index of the job

 **Example 1:**